sigalor/whatsapp-web-reveng/README.md

 Lastly, to finally launch it, just run `npm start`.
 Using fancy `concurrently` and `nodemon` magic, all three local components will be started after each other and when you edit a file, the changed module will automatically restart to apply the changes.

+A recent addition is a version of the decryption routine translated to in-browser JavaScript.
+Run `node index_jsdemo.js` (just needed because browsers don't allow changing HTTP headers for WebSockets), then open `client/login-via-js-demo.html` as a normal file in any browser.
+The console output should show decrypted binary messages after scanning the QR code.

 ## Application architecture
 The project is organized in the following way.
 Note the used ports and make sure that they are not in use elsewhere before starting the application.
 ![whatsapp-web-reveng Application architecture](https://raw.githubusercontent.com/sigalor/whatsapp-web-reveng/master/doc/img/app-architecture1000.png)

 ## Login and encryption details
 WhatsApp Web encrypts the data using several different algorithms.
-These include [AES 256 ECB](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Curve25519](https://en.wikipedia.org/wiki/Curve25519) as Diffie-Hellman key agreement scheme, [HKDF](https://en.wikipedia.org/wiki/HKDF) for generating the extended shared secret and [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) with SHA256.
+These include [AES 256 CBC](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Curve25519](https://en.wikipedia.org/wiki/Curve25519) as Diffie-Hellman key agreement scheme, [HKDF](https://en.wikipedia.org/wiki/HKDF) for generating the extended shared secret and [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) with SHA256.

 Starting the WhatsApp Web session happens by just connecting to one of its websocket servers at `wss://w[1-8].web.whatsapp.com/ws` (`wss://` means that the websocket connection is secure; `w[1-8]` means that any number between 1 and 8 can follow the `w`).
 Also make sure that, when establishing the connection, the HTTP header `Origin: https://web.whatsapp.com` is set, otherwise the connection will be rejected.